 Linux Kernel

-Yeah.
-So my name is I'm not a I have around 8 years of experience.
-I in my primary skills are data science machine learning, and generative AI, language models.
-I also worked, at Microsoft.
-For around 5 years.
+I'm not a, I have around 8 years of experience.
+My primary skills are in data science, machine learning, and generative AI, language models.
+I also worked at Microsoft for around 5 years.
 And I am looking for the next challenge.
 I've worked on many challenging products.
-I have also worked I would go by it using the last language models at Microsoft, and I've
+I have also worked with the latest language models at Microsoft, and I've

-been able to bring solution that's key.
+been able to bring a solution that's key.
 Yeah.
-So, basically, if you if there's a PyTorch model, And And if we were high load cloud based production environment, then there are various steps.
-One is that we can deploy it in a Kubernetes cluster and then do horizon scaling.
+So, basically, if you have a PyTorch model, and if we're in a high-traffic, cloud-based production environment, then there are various steps.
+One is that we can deploy it in a Kubernetes cluster and then do horizontal scaling.
 And then do more than that.
-So that it it the the request to get sort of load balance, that is one thing.
-The other thing is that we can also convert the model to 0 and exit format, which is more optimized for this.
-That is the second.
-3rd is we can also, use do vertical scaling, use a high, end GPU for serving this.
+So, that's the first step to get load balancing, which is one thing.
+The other thing is that we can also convert the model to ONNX format, which is more optimized for this.
+That's the second step.
+The third is we can also use vertical scaling, using a high-end GPU for serving this.

-Yeah.
-So, basically, AWS is a service function, and, uh, if you want to maintain managed state in a Python based microservice that interacts with TensorFlow models of hosted AWS.
-So for this state, we can use some external database and a a config database or something like that.
-And, basically, uh, the AWS number can connect to that and get the state from that.
-So that is one way of managing the any state in a Python based microservices.
+Yeah, so basically, AWS is a service function, and if you want to maintain managed state in a Python-based microservice that interacts with TensorFlow models hosted on AWS.
+For this state, we can use some external database and a config database or something like that.
+And basically, the AWS number can connect to that and get the state from that.
+So, that's one way of managing state in a Python-based microservice.

 Yeah.
 So some of the best methods are basically using git.
-Not so that there is version control number second is that for, uh, Python, there are there are there is this package standard with if all the developers follow, then the code will be getting well managed.
-And we can also use my pipe, which is a library for doing the dynamic and static, uh, testing of the code.
-Another good practice is to basically add those type types also, uh, in the code, although Python doesn't require it.
-But, um, for credibility purposes, we should do that and also do proper exception handling.
+Not only is there version control, but it also ensures that there is a standard with if all the developers follow, then the code will be well managed.
+And we can also use mypy, which is a library for doing dynamic and static testing of the code.
+Another good practice is to basically add type hints also in the code, although Python doesn't require it.
+But, for credibility purposes, we should do that and also do proper exception handling.

-Yeah.
-For containerization, I think, if a cycle learn application, we can use we can use Docker to containerize it.
-Like, we can, um, create an API, like, fast API or something like that, and then use Docker to containerize it and deploy it as a Docker image.
+Yeah, for containerization, I think if a cycle learn application, we can use Docker to containerize it.
+Like, we can create an API, like fast API or something, and then use Docker to containerize it and deploy it as a Docker image.

-Yeah.
-Just the screen dot add thing, basically, always will return through, whether it's seen or not seen, whether it's there in the set or not.
-So, basically and then if you do return all of true, it will be true.
+Yeah, just the screen dot add thing, basically, always will return true, whether it's seen or not seen, whether it's there in the set or not.
+So, basically, if you do return all of true, it will be true.

-Yeah.
-I think in this case, it can be there will be some, uh, racing condition that will happen, and we cannot and that's why the threads will not function as dessert.
-So we can use some same of words, uh, or logs in order to prevent
+I think in this case, there can be some racing condition that will happen, and we cannot, and that's why the threads will not function as intended.
+So we can use some of the same words, or logs, in order to prevent it.

 Yeah.
-So blue green deployment is can easily be done in a Kubernetes.
-Like, if you if you are deploying your models to the Kubernetes as Docker containers, then essentially, if you're using help charts for doing the same, then what happens is that it happens in a blue green manner.
-Only thing if you want if we deploy some if you do a new deployment, then say there are a couple of containers of the old, uh, model that are running, they will then now continue with will start up and they will get decommissioned, but it will happen in a good way manner on.
+So blue green deployment is easily done in a Kubernetes.
+Like, if you deploy your models to Kubernetes as Docker containers, then using Helm charts for the same, it happens in a blue green manner.
+Only thing is, if you do a new deployment, there are a couple of containers of the old model that are running, they will start up and then get decommissioned in a good manner.

 Yeah.
 I think PyTorch is more widely adopted.
-There's a there's a much more developer support for PyTorch, much more open source support for time, uh, PyTorch, uh, and, uh, and that's why I think that is, uh, the preferred way to go.
+There's a much more developer support for PyTorch, much more open source support for PyTorch, and that's why I think that is the preferred way to go.
 TensorFlow allows us some customizability, so that's the pro of TensorFlow.

 Yeah.
-So basically, scalability always takes into account, like, um, you wanna scale it.
-So we have to deploy it in a in a manner with it it is you can easily, uh, sort of vertically scale it or horizontally scale it.
-That is 1.
-Resilient neural networks will become say, if you are having if you do augmentation in the training data set so that it becomes more robust, more resilient.
-And similarly, we have to adopt all the responsibility principles while developing, uh, these.
-So those are the 2, 3 things that can be done in order to make it
+So basically, scalability always takes into account whether you want to scale it.
+So we have to deploy it in a manner where it can be easily scaled vertically or horizontally.
+That is one thing.
+Resilient neural networks will become, say, if you're having data augmentation in the training dataset so that it becomes more robust, more resilient.
+And similarly, we have to adopt all the responsibility principles while developing these.
+So those are the two, three things that can be done in order to make it.